 The University's economic condition is closely tied to that of the State of Florida.
-The budget that the Florida Legislature adopted for the 2020-21 fiscal year provided a 2 percent increase for State universities.
-In response to the public health crisis created by the COVID-19 pandemic, the University began the Fall 2020 semester in accordance with the reopening plan approved by the Board of Governors of the State University System.
-The plan included a hybrid delivery model for instruction and University enrollment was not negatively impacted.
-While the pandemic has adversely affected the revenues pledged for some of our debt service, we do not anticipate any difficulty in making our 2020-21 fiscal year annual debt service payments.
-Finally, as the pandemic has adversely impacted the revenue generated by the State of Florida, this may result in a reduction in future State appropriations.
+The budget that the Florida Legislature adopted for the 2021-22 fiscal year provided a 5.3 percent increase for State universities.
+In response to the public health crisis created by the COVID-19 pandemic, the University began the Fall 2021 semester in accordance with the plan approved by the Board of Governors of the State University System and enrollment is strong on all campuses.
+The COVID-19 pandemic has not materially affected the Fall 2021 revenues pledged to the bonds issued by the USF Financing Corporation and the USF Financing Corporation does not anticipate any difficulty in making the 2021-22 fiscal year annual debt service payments.
+Finally, although the revenue of the State of Florida has recovered from the adverse impacts of the pandemic, uncertainty remains regarding the effect on future State appropriations.
 Thus, the University is executing a multi-year strategic budget plan to adjust spending to potentially available resources.